dbmcclain/Lisp-Actors/ReppyChannels/README.md

 	* SexpEvt &key flush stream - awaits strean SEXP input

 * Meta-Event Composers - all produce Events from composition:
-	* CHOOSE [evt]* - one of the events chosen in random order
+	* CHOOSE [evt]* - one of the events chosen in random order.
+Only one will rendezvous.
-	* CHOOSE* [evt]* - one of the events in stated order
+	* CHOOSE* [evt]* - one of the events in stated order.
+Only one will rendezvous.
 	* WRAP-ABORT evt fn
 	* WRAP evt fn
 	* WRAP-HANDLER evt fn - used to wrap the graph with HANDLER-CASE, etc.
 	* FailEvt evt
-	* GUARD fn - fn must return an Event
+	* GUARD fn - thunk fn must return an Event.
-	* WRAP-ERROR evt fn - fn should produce a condition object
+	* WRAP-ERROR evt fn - thunk fn should produce a condition specifier or object.
 	* WRAP-TIMEOUT dt evt

 * At the top of the graph: